 2.2 ACRONYMS AND ABBREVIATIONS

+API Application Programming Interface

+EAC Energy Attribute Certificate

+JSON JavaScript Object Notation

+REST Representational State Transfer

+Wh Watt-hour

+UTC Coordinated Universal Time

 ERCOT Nodal Protocols

-Section 14: State of Texas Renewable Energy Credit Trading Program
+Section 14: State of Texas Energy Attribute Certificate Trading Program

-November 1, 2024
+TBD

-14 State of Texas Renewable Energy Credit Trading Program
+14 State of Texas ENERGY ATTRIBUTE CERTIFICATE Trading Program

 14.1 Overview

-(1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) Trading Program described in subsection (h) of P.U.C.
+(1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) trading program described in subsection (h) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.
-On November 30, 2023, the PUCT reaffirmed ERCOT as Program Administrator of the REC Trading Program described in subsection (a)(2) of P.U.C.
+On November 30, 2023, the PUCT reaffirmed ERCOT as Program Administrator of the REC trading program described in subsection (a)(2) of P.U.C.
 Subst.
 R. 25.173.
 The PUCT also established a Solar Renewable Portfolio Standard (SRPS) pursuant to Section 53 of House Bill 1500, enacted by the 88th Texas Legislature, Regular Session, to be phased out by September 1, 2025.
 Public Utility Regulatory Act (PURA) § 39.9113, adopted by the 88th Texas Legislature and implemented by the PUCT in P.U.C.
 Subst.
 R. 25.173, require that ERCOT administer a voluntary trading program on an ongoing basis.

-(2) The purposes of the REC Trading Program are:

-(a) To ensure that the total amount of installed generating capacity from new solar renewable energy technologies in this state totals 1,310 megawatts (MW) by January 1, 2024 and 655 MW by January 1, 2025;

-(b) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
-Subst.
-R. 25.173 and PURA § 39.9113, and by which the solar renewable energy requirements established by subsection (f) of P.U.C.
-Subst.
-R. 25.173 may be achieved in the most efficient and economical manner; to encourage the development, construction, and operation of new renewable energy Resources at those sites in this state that have the greatest economic potential for capture and development of this state’s environmentally beneficial Resources; to protect and enhance the quality of the environment in Texas through increased use of renewable Resources; and

-(c) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).
+(2) ERCOT has determined it is appropriate to allow generators to earn Energy Attribute Certificates (EACs) as described in Section 14, State of Texas Energy Attribute Certificate Trading Program.
+RECs are a subcategory of EACs.

+(3) The purpose of the EAC Trading Program is to provide a voluntary EAC and REC market as required by PURA §39.9113 and these Protocols.

-(3) ERCOT shall administer the REC Trading Program, which became effective July 1, 2001.
-Entities participating in the REC Trading Program must register with and execute the appropriate agreements with ERCOT.
+(4) ERCOT shall administer the EAC Trading Program, which became effective July 1, 2001, and is to become a voluntary market on September 1, 2025.
+Entities participating in the EAC Trading Program must register with and execute the appropriate agreements with ERCOT.

 14.2 Duties of ERCOT